-Overall the trial failed in its aim to slow progression of the disease, as the majority did not see any benefit.
+Overall the trial failed in its aim to slow progression of the disease, as the majority taking the drug did not see any benefit.

 The claims have sparked concern among scientists as only a small number of patients were involved, but Prof Wischik told The Scotsman the findings have been backed up in a further study of 800 patients due to be published in the autumn.